DJRGVC/ditto-nocturne/README.md

 From the tutorials, run the [Imitation Learning tutorial](https://github.com/facebookresearch/nocturne/blob/ca024c35baf0aecb41fe928d025efe5808c3f0c8/docs/tutorials/03_imitation_learning.md) (`03_imitation_learning.md`) and train a basic Imitation Learning agent.
 Finally, save the weights, adjust the line the calls `model.load_state_dict` to load in the correct path.
 From there, you should be able to run `test_rollout.py`.

+## Notes

+The `notes` folder contains random fixes/issues I ran into during setting up each of DITTO and Nocturne.
+Some of the tips might be helpful, so might not be.

 ## Acknowledgments

 Special thanks to [Branton Demoss](https://ori.ox.ac.uk/people/branton-demoss/), who advised my work over the term.